-> - Aligning ITS with the rest of the University to realize the promised benefits of IT;
+- Align ITS with the rest of the University to realize the promised benefits of IT;

-- Allowing ITS to enable the University by exploiting IT opportunities and maximizing IT benefits;
+- Allow ITS to enable the University by exploiting IT opportunities and maximizing IT benefits;

 Process Steps & Templates

-The first step is to review the proposal with your divisional representative.
-Divisional representatives also serve as members of the IT Rationalization Committee (ITRC).
-After receiving approval from your divisional representative you will complete and submit the idea rationalization form.
+The first step is to review the proposal with the appropriate divisional representative.
+Divisional representatives serve as members of the IT Rationalization Committee (ITRC).
+After receiving approval from the divisional representative, complete and submit the idea rationalization form.
 All ideas classified as transformative are reviewed by the ITRC.
-If the idea is approved by the ITRC, you will need to complete a business case, and a business requirements document (Step 4).
+If the idea is approved by the ITRC, a business case and a business requirements document will need to be completed.
 Once the business case, detailed scope, requirements, architectural design and resources needs are understood, the ITRC will review the proposal a second time.
 Below are links to the idea rationalization template and email address for submission.

 Summary of Idea Form Process

-- Step 1: Receive review/approval from ITRC divisional representatives before submission
+- Step 1: Receive review/approval from ITRC divisional representative before submission

 - Step 2: Complete and submit Idea Form